yafyz/nitrsnip/README.md

 the speed heavily depends on your latency to discord servers, heroku has pretty good latency (80-50ms average, 49-38ms also appears alot, 38ms> a bit more rarely)

-i have also planned to make my own WS client for this, but i feel like its a waste of time trying to do that as i would gain more performance by just rewriting this in a different language
+~~i have also planned to make my own WS client for this, but i feel like its a waste of time trying to do that as i would gain more performance by just rewriting this in a different language~~

-due to reasons above, this project wont get much updates, as i will probably be working on rewriting this in C
+~~due to reasons above, this project wont get much updates, as i will probably be working on rewriting this in C~~ thats canceled, because i dont see any big improvements i could make by using C, the parts which may be CPU intensive are already native modules and the use of raw sockets has minimal speed advantage (client -> server on localhost on Win10 2-5ms\[which still is probably caused by node http package overhead], sure raw sockets could probably bring that down a bit but the motivation is not there for such minimal improvement), if the motivation is there, custom WS in the future

 you can donate me BTC `bc1qpxh9vkx4w2r2vcu3ynz7aukfds6szuaut9553z` or ETH `0x77fA812c6AbAbf2bE50Aae5Bf499551F57b57932`, any donation is appreciated